 3. Buy in bulk, shop the internet for deals (don’t forget about free shipping), and eliminate shopping as a source of entertainment.

 4. Exercise.
 I am not talking about a fancy gym.
 Walk then walk some more.
 Did you know that people who walk 10,000 or more steps a day live longer and suffer fewer heart attacks and other ailments of old age?

 5. Read and continually educate yourself.
-In addition to Amazon and those free-at-the-moment eBooks, use your public library.
+In addition those free-at-the-moment eBooks, use your public library.
 The library is your friend.
 Books, movies, magazines, and even the latest eBooks and audiobooks are all available for free.
 You tax dollars are paying for this great service; it is silly not to use it.
 By the way, remember that eight year old vehicle sitting in the garage?
 Library databases typically include access to repair manuals and service guides for all makes and manner of vehicles.

 6. Start a garden and learn to cook.
 Food and flowers – one for stomach and one for the soul.
 For a small investment in time and a few seeds, you can have a basket of fresh tomatoes and bounteous bouquets.
 What is not to like?
 Plus, if you can boil water, you can certainly cook.
 Food tastes so much better when it comes from your own kitchen sans preservatives and mystery ingredients.
 Save restaurant meals for special occasions and vacations.

 7. Get a job.
 Part time, that is.
 Big bucks or little bucks, a part time job will feed your sense of self-worth and afford you the opportunity to spend a little on yourself guilt free.
 You pick your poison – free lance work in your chosen career or a barista at the local coffee kiosk.
 Do something fun and enjoyable and it won’t be a chore.